 - Load Hands Inside Toe Line

-Hitters who prioritize power load hands inside the toe line by coiling inward at least 30-degrees, reducing flex in the lead arm to 15 to 25-degrees, and locating hands directly behind the rear foot.
+Hitters who prioritize power load hands inside the toe line by coiling inward at least 30-degrees, reducing flex in the lead arm to 15 to 25-degrees, and locating hands (when fully loaded) directly behind the rear foot.

 - Arm Bar

 A few elite power hitters separate hands even further behind their rear foot (toward the catcher) to increase 1) the connection to shoulder rotation and 2) room to accelerate the barrel.
 These hitters are striving for maximum bat speed and power.
-Due to the increased length of the swing, armbar hitters develop complex methods to cover all pitches in the strike zone:
+Due to the increased length of the swing, armbar hitters must diligently train complex methods to cover all pitches in the strike zone:

 - Some armbar hitters increase the bend/flex in the lead arm when identifying inside pitch location.

-- Other armbar hitters maintain the armbar but rotate the lead shoulder higher than ninety degrees to the plate at contact.
-They get the barrel to the inside pitch by utilizing early and extensive shoulder rotation (spinning).
+- Other armbar hitters maintain the armbar but rotate the lead shoulder higher than ninety degrees (to the plate) at contact.
+In other words, they get the barrel to the inside pitch by utilizing early and extensive shoulder rotation (spinning).